Brolik/Async-Css/README.md

 2. Then tell Composer to load the plugin:

-        composer require /async-css
+        composer require brolik/async-css

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Async Css.

 ## Async Css Overview

 Includes, and adds a version to css files for async loading with a no script fall back.
+Css files will only be included once per page.

 ## Using Async Css